 Deezer/Ipsos survey of 9,000 people across 8 countries (Nov 2025)

-I find it striking that most people can't tell the difference between AI-generated and human-generated music, but still want to know when it's AI-generated.
-There is something in us that wants to know another person was on the other side of the music.
-Music can ultimately be represented as 1s and 0s, but we seem to have a natural aversion to something else generating it that way.
+Most people can't tell the difference between AI-generated and human-generated music, yet they still care whether it was made by AI.
+We've accepted technology in helping us create music, listen to it, and share it with others.
+Music can ultimately be represented as 1s and 0s, but we seem to have a natural aversion to something else creating it that way.

-A 2025 Pew Research survey found that 38% of Americans would like a song less if they found out it was AI-generated.
-But what surprised me more was the age breakdown.
-Adults under 30 were nearly twice as likely to react negatively as those over 65.
-The generation Suno is most explicitly targeting turns out to be the one most likely to feel betrayed by it.
+A 2025 Pew Research survey found that adults under 30 were nearly twice as likely to react negatively as those over 65.
+The generation companies like Suno are most explicitly targeting turns out to be the one most likely to feel betrayed by it.

-So to answer the original question of this essay, I don't think music is just sound.
-At least not in the way I like to think about it.
+So to answer the original question of this essay: I don't think music is just sound.
+At least not in the way I understand it.

 But there will always be a version of music that is more strongly tied to artistry and human expression.
-People want to know the feelings behind the music come from another human's story.
-In the same way that paintings aren't just colors and poetry isn't just words, I think the output of music is just an artifact of a process that is irreducibly human.
+People want to know that the feelings behind the music come from another human's story and lived experience.
+In the same way that paintings aren't just colors and poetry isn't just words, I think the output of music is just an artifact of process that is irreducibly human.

 Thank you!